experimaestro/experimaestro-python/docs/experiments/overview.md

 painful creation of unique folder names for each experiment (such as in e.g. Capreolus or OpenNIR), which are error-prone and time-consuming.

-Experimaestro has a automated process that generates a unique signature for each task depending on experimental parameters – this idea is used for instance in [PlanOut]() to uniquely identify the system parameters in A/B testing.
+Experimaestro has an automated process that generates a unique signature for each task depending on experimental parameters – this idea is used for instance in [PlanOut]() to uniquely identify the system parameters in A/B testing.
 First, any value can be associated with a